cubiq/Mellon-client/README.md

 ## Custom fields

-Mellon allows designing custom fields in React.
+Mellon allows developing custom fields in React.
 Check `custom-fields/ExampleField.tsx` for an example implementation.
-The following is a scheleton to start from.
+The following is a skeleton to start from.

 ```tsx
 import { FieldProps } from "../components/NodeContent";